From the romantic Rheingau to the bewitching Black Forest, the allure of the Rhine Valley is reflected in a carefully chosen programme of music.

-Nine concerts (or seven for the walking party) and daily lectures.
+Ten private concerts, or seven for the walking party, and daily lectures.

 Accommodation on a first-class river cruiser for seven nights, or in hotels for the walking party.

 All meals, from dinner on the first day to breakfast on the last, with wine, and interval drinks.
-For the walkers, six dinners and four lunches are included.
+For the walkers, seven dinners and four lunches are included.

-Coach travel between the airport and ship or hotel and to the concert venues (when not reached on foot).
+Coach travel between airport and ship or hotel, and to concert venues when not reached on foot.